pulp/pulp/docs/sphinx/user-guide/troubleshooting.rst

 You may run into apr_sockaddr_info_get() failed error when starting apache on F18.
 This is because of incorrect hostname configuration.
-Make sure your /etc/hosts file contains hostname of your machine as returned by 'hostname' command.
+Make sure your /etc/hosts file contains the hostname of your machine as returned by the 'hostname' command.
 If not, update /etc/hosts and run 'apachectl restart'.